History and Memory

 -

-Skim the full comic, paying attention to things like prominent colors, shapes, and types of text and fonts.
-How do you know where to start and which direction to read?
+Preview the questions below, and then skim the comic, paying attention to things like prominent colors, shapes, and types of text and fonts.
+How do you know where to start and in which direction to read?
 What’s in the gutters (the space between panels)?
-Who is the focus of the comic?
-What big questions do you have?
+Who or what is the focus of the comic?

 - What factors may have influenced how Wayne and Daisy remembered the story of Zalman’s finger differently?